-The first set of projects will feature MacArthur Fellow Michelle Dorrance (February 16, 2017) and American Ballet Theatre Principal Dancer Daniil Simkin (September 5, 2017).
-The event will include a special demonstration of interactive projections planned for the Simkin project and excerpts of his and Dorrance’s productions.
+The first set of projects in the Works and Process Rotunda Projects will feature MacArthur Fellow Michelle Dorrance (February 16, 2017) and American Ballet Theatre Principal Dancer Daniil Simkin (September 5, 2017).
+The gala included a special demonstration of interactive projections planned for the Simkin project and excerpts of his and Dorrance’s productions.

 Dorrance, leading a large cast of dancers and musicians during a three-week-long residency, will use tap dance and percussion to create a performative soundscape incorporating the rotunda as a musical instrument.